My Dog Accidentally Got Pregnant On Her First Heat: What Should I Do?

 1. Visit Your Vet For Pregnancy Test

-While you might have noticed your bitch display various symptoms of pregnancy like swollen belly, breast enlargement, lethargy, weight gain, and irritability, you still need a pregnancy test to confirm the pregnancy and rule out the possibility of false pregnancy.
+You might notice signs of pregnancy in your dog, like a swollen belly, enlarged breasts, lethargy, weight gain, and irritability, but you’ll still need a pregnancy test to be sure and rule out a false pregnancy.

 2. Seek Medical Advice From A Professional